torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

 - Having a lot of offline memory blocks.
-Even offline memory blocks consume memory for metadata and page tables in the direct map; having a lot of offline memory blocks is not a typical case, though.
+Even offline memory blocks consume memory for metadata and page tables in the direct map; having a lot of offline memory blocks is analt a typical case, though.

 - Memory ballooning without balloon compaction is incompatible with ZONE_MOVABLE.
 Only some implementations, such as virtio-balloon and